 Advertising is a one-way communication whose purpose is to inform potential customers about products and services and how to obtain them.
 Promotion involves disseminating information about a product, product line, brand, or company.
 It is one of the four key aspects of the marketing mix.
 Advertising may be one form of promotion.

-edit Differences in Timeframe
+Differences in Timeframe

-Promotions are time specific and may be short term while Advertising may be generically long term.
+Promotions are time specific and may be short term while advertising may be generically long term.
 For example: ABS company may start a promotion of giving free drinks at a mall for a day during the festive season, while the same company may advertise much before about their drink at the start of the festive season and extend it during and beyond the season.
 Advertising is aimed towards the long term building of the brand while Promotion is aimed at the short term tactical goal of moving ahead in sales.

-edit Types of promotion and advertising
+Types of promotion and advertising

 Promotion is generally divided in two parts:

 - Above the line promotion: Promotion in the media.

 - Below the line promotion: All other promotion.
 Much of this is intended to be subtle enough that the consumer is unaware that promotion is taking place.
 E.g. sponsorship, product placement, endorsements, sales promotion, merchandising, direct mail, personal selling, public relations, trade shows.